 12.3.20 Greening the European Public Health (EPH) conferences.
-Report for the European Public Health Organization (EUPHA)’s Green Club
+Report for the European Public Health Association (EUPHA)’s Green Club

 This report (dated 24 Jan 2020) documents recent developments and summarizes current discussions: Greening EPH confs report 2020_01_24.